rileyedmunds/old-rileyedmunds.github.io/_posts/2016-10-7-complex-sound.md

 date: 2016-10-28 15:01:42
 ---

-Update (December 15th):
+Update:

 As of December 1st, the complex valued network is functional.
 We have completed the pre-processing pipeline, tested on real valued data, and complex-valued data.

-We found that incorporating phase leads to significant overfitting, so we will be augmenting our dataset and writing a complex dropout Caffe layer.
+We found that incorporating phase leads to significant overfitting, so to reduce this effect, we will be augmenting our dataset and writing a complex dropout Caffe layer.

-Over winter break, we will also be working on our paper, 'Complex Convolutional Neural Networks for Environmental Sound Classification'.
+Over winter break, we will also be working on our paper, 'Complex Convolutional Neural Networks for Environmental Sound Classification.'

 ---

 This semester I'm writing a paper on complex-valued convolutional neural networks.
 Here's the big idea:

-> Some data carry critical information in the complex domain.
+Some data carry critical information in the complex domain.
 However, popular frameworks have effectively no support for complex-domain data.

-> What if we could train not only on magnitudes of pixel gradients and sounds, but also their relative phases?
+What if we could train not only on magnitudes of pixel gradients and sounds, but also their relative phases?

 1. Why do we want to incorporate phase?